 Why you should visit this market: it’s the most diverse floating market in Bangkok I’ve ever been to.
 And when combining it with a bike tour through Bang Krachao, you have an amazing weekend activity!

 There you have it, the absolute best floating markets in Bangkok.
 Keep in mind that the majority of the floating markets are only open on the weekends.
 Also, due to popularity and to experience the floating markets to the fullest, make sure you arrive as early as possible.
 One more thing, it is perfectly doable to combine Damnoen Saduak and Amphawa Floating Market.
 I believe these two markets are the most exciting floating markets in Bangkok.
-The only problem you have to tackle is being there on time by either hire a private van or find accommodation near the floating markets.
+The only problem you have to tackle is being there on time by either hiring a private van or finding accommodation near the floating markets.
 More detailed information about this can be found in the guides listed in this article.
+If you are looking for more food recommendations, check out our food application TopTravelFoods.
+This app helps you find the best dishes throughout Thailand.